natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 \end{aligned}
 $$

-What's important is to **pay attention** to the relationship between each variables.
+What's important is to **pay attention** to the <span class="orange-bold">relationship</span> between each variables.
 You can easily let $$\bar{a} = x$$ and find the formula applies as well for the inverted version.

 ### [DeMorgan's Theorem](https://www.youtube.com/watch?v=yXBAy432vT8&t=1507s)

-Finally, the DeMorgan's theorem is useful as a tool for us to manipulate boolean equations as it converts between OR to AND and vice versa using INV.
-The Theorem states:
+The DeMorgan's theorem is a useful tool for manipulating boolean equations, allowing the conversion of `OR` operations into `AND` operations and vice versa using `INV`.
+The theorem states:

 $$\begin{aligned}